AdobeDocs/photoshop-api-docs-pre-release/README.md

 We have not put a throttle limit on requests to the API at this time.

-## Quota Limits

-All free trial users will have 5,000 API calls in order to test and evaluate the API in a non production environment.
-If for any reason you reach your limit and need to extend your quota please reach out psdservices@adobe.com for more information.

 # Photoshop

 ## General Workflow